-Video records and schematic of the video track shall be submitted to the Department within 15 days following the monitoring event.
-The permittee shall immediately report to the Department any evidence of possible non-compliance, water quality or benthic impacts observed during the video survey.
+Video records and schematic of the video track shall be submitted to the Department as soon as possible following a reasonable opportunity to review data prior to submission, or within 15 days following the monitoring event, which ever period is sooner.

+The permittee shall immediately report to the Department any evidence of noncompliance, water quality or benthic impacts observed during the video survey.